 For the Job Seekers

 Use keywords such as “remote office” “home office” “telecommute” “work remotely” and “flexible” when looking for new positions.
-Discuss your preference for work from home flexibility with recruitment agencies so they can look for positions outside of your local area.
+Discuss your preference for work from home flexibility with recruitment agencies so they can look for positions outside of your local area and include negotiation to work from home in the job offer stage.
 If you’re in a recruitment process, use the interview as an opportunity to ask the hiring panel how the company views remote working, does anyone currently do it and what flexible working arrangements are available.

 Working from home is a legitimate work style in the current workforce.
 Use the advice here and your professional sensibilities to take advantage of this flexibility and enjoy the benefits for yourself.